elliottt/two-trucs/tests/data/sort/sorting.md

 # Bugs

-This shows how empty list headings aren't removed when all list items get moved
+This shows how incomplete items in other H1 sections will all migrate into the into the H1 section of the next day

 ## Empty Header